 Our HMO offers benefits for covered services in a primary care setting and requires a referral to see specialty providers.
-There are no out-of-network benefits.
+There are no out-of-network benefits except for urgent/ emergent issues while traveling outside of the service area.

 How we pay providers